gregorwolf/SAP-NPM-API-collection/apis/xb-msg-amqp-v100/README.md

 ### Server Options

-Similar to `Client` new server instances are created, using the constructor:
+Similar to the client class new `Server` instances are created, using the constructor:

 ```bash
 const AMQP = require('@sap/xb-msg-amqp-v100');